leftos/nba-stats-tracker/NBA 2K12 Correct Team Stats/Readme.txt

 	   the CRC checks

 Version History
+	v0.5 - Jan 9
+		- Tool can now export any team's stats, averages and rankings to CSV
+		- Tool can now export league-wide team stats and averages to CSV
+		- Tool now checks for saved team stats and Association file compatibility when the user uses "Load & Update Team Stats"; if updating the team stats with the info the user provided in the Box Score would cause a different Wins/Losses stat for any team than the game has saved, the tool shows a warning

 	v0.4 - Jan 9
 		- Scouting Reports implemented, translating the stat rankings of each team into natural comments about their play, combining different